 Q: Do you sell older chickens?

 A: Yes!
-We usually have two or three batches of juveniles available each year at various times.
+We usually have two or three batches of juvenile 6-week-old chickens available each year at various times.
 They do sell out very quickly, so keep your eyes peeled for availability.
-They sell so fast because, unlike other hatcheries, My Pet Chicken often has a selection of several rare and heirloom varieties like Black Copper Marans, Speckled Sussex, Welsummers, Easter Eggers and so on.
-Most hatcheries offer started pullets in only a few limited high production breeds like Red or Black Stars (or other sex-linked varieties), Rhode Island Reds or Leghorns.
+They sell so fast because, unlike other hatcheries, My Pet Chicken often has a selection of several rare and heirloom varieties like Black Copper Marans, Speckled Sussex, Welsummers, Easter Eggers, and so on.
+Most hatcheries offer started pullets in only a few limited high-production breeds like Red or Black Stars (or other sex-linked varieties), Rhode Island Reds, or Leghorns.
 We don't know of any other hatchery that offers started heirloom varieties.

 When our heirloom juveniles are available, you will be able to see them listed in the "6-Week-Old Chickens" section.
 In the blue navigation menu on the left of this page (and on the left of every page of our website), scroll down past the "Private Breeder Hatching Eggs" section, then click on the "6-Week-Old Chickens" link to see what is available.
 If you would like to receive notifications when the next batch will be orderable, we share that information in our once-monthly newsletter.
 You can sign up for that on our home page.